If you’re a young patient, I am sure this will be very familiar to you.

 A huge thank you to Prof Harrison for being my second guest on the blog.
 I hope you enjoyed reading this month’s entry and that this conversation plays a small part in beginning to carve out an online space about young people and MPNs.

-If you’re new to the blog, you can read my previous posts ‘About Me’ and ‘In Conversation with… Gabor’ here: Young People and MPNs Blog – MPN Voice.
+If you’re new to the blog, you can read my previous posts ‘About Me’ and ‘Q&A with… Gabor’ here: Young People and MPNs Blog – MPN Voice.
 Otherwise, I hope you stay well and please keep your eyes peeled for next month’s edition!